makersacademy/CV/README.md

 Breaking problems down into manageable chunks, attention to detail and planning skills to design out a solution and implement it.

 - Final project at Makers [Proximibee](https://arcane-citadel-3693.herokuapp.com) required innovative thinking to take the Beacon technology and turn this into a working phone app solution.
 - Planning and design.
 One example with the [rock-paper scissors](https://github.com/meads58/rps-challenge/tree/master/lib) project shows how the single responsibility principle was used to design the system features.
-Now to adding in 2 player mode or  .
+Result is that it is clear to anyone else what each class does and any changes are limited to that class.

 #### Junior Web Developer